Stormwater Permitting Requirements for Phase II (Small) MS4s

 On April 14, 2010, the U.S. EPA adopted the MS4 Permit Improvement Guide .
 The primary purpose of this guidance document is to assist permit writers at EPA and the states in strengthening Phase I and Phase II MS4 permits.

-During the renewal of each individual Phase I permit, as well as during the Phase II general permit (TXR040000), the TCEQ intends to review this document to determine the extent to which the recommendations in this document will be incorporated into the TPDES MS4 permits.
+During the renewal of each individual Phase I permit, as well as during the Phase II general permit (TXR040000) renewal, the TCEQ reviewed this document and determined the extent to which the recommendations in this document would be incorporated into the TPDES MS4 permits.

 Effluent Limits for Construction

 On December 1, 2009, the U.S. Environmental Protection Agency (EPA) published effluent limitations guidelines (ELGs) and new source performance standards (NSPS) to control the discharge of pollutants from construction sites, 40 CFR Part 450 .
-The regulation was effective on February 1, 010.
+The regulation was effective on February 1, 2010 and amended in 2014.
 After this date, all permits issued by EPA or states must incorporate the final rule requirements.

 According to the ELGs, all construction sites that are currently required to obtain permit coverage must implement a range of erosion and sediment controls and pollution prevention measures.